• Skip to primary navigation

 • Preheat the oven to 350°F (180°C), or 160°C for a fan oven.
 Line a 9×5 inch (approx 23×13 cm) loaf pan with parchment paper.

-• In a medium bowl, mix together the flour, baking soda, baking powder, cinnamon, nutmeg, and salt.
-Put it aside.
+• In a medium bowl, whisk together the flour, baking soda, baking powder, cinnamon, nutmeg, and salt.

-• In a large bowl, mix the softened butter and sugar for about 2 minutes.
+• In a large bowl, beat the butter and sugar until light and creamy, about 2 minutes.

 • Add the egg to the butter mixture and mix well.
 Add the rum and vanilla extracts and mix again.

-• Add the dry ingredients to the wet mixture.
-Mix until just combined.
-Add the eggnog and mix until smooth.
+• Add the dry ingredients and mix just until combined.
+Pour in the eggnog and mix until smooth.

 • Let the bread cool in the pan for 10 minutes, then move it to a wire rack to finish cooling.

-• While the bread is cooling, mix the powdered sugar and eggnog in a medium bowl until smooth.
+• In a small bowl, whisk the powdered sugar and eggnog until smooth.

-• Put the cooled bread on a wire rack with parchment paper underneath.
-Pour the glaze over the top so it drips down the sides.
-Let it sit for 15 minutes before slicing.
+• Place parchment under the wire rack and pour the glaze over the cooled loaf.
+Let it set for about 15 minutes before slicing.

 Notes: